Frank D. Sullivan and Carolina Buertel

 As you can see, there is too much similarity here for this to be just a coincidence.
 Caroline Battle was, of course, Carolina Buertel.
 And the family lore about David Sullivan's middle name just had to be disgarded.
 His name was Frank David Sullivan, probably, and Franklin Marion Sullivan was his namesake.

 Catherine Sams also showed me the Census of Washington County, Ohio, taken from the 1880 Ohio Census of Washington Co.
 Here we uncovered even more exciting facts.
 The entry reads:

-What a wealth of information is here!
-My great grandfather was not only born in Ohio (if these records are correct), but both his parents were born in Ohio.
+What a wealth of information is here, if these records are correct!
+My great grandfather was born about 1854.
+He was not only born in Ohio, but both his parents were born in Ohio.
 And he married a German woman several years his senior.
 We find Maggie and Willie as small children in the home, Maggie is two and Willie is one month old.
-Yet, I'm not sure how to interpret the statement that Willie's mother was born in Ohio, while his sister's mother was German.
-If this is true, then Caroline was not Willie's mother.
-However, this information basically verifies mom's initial story.
+This information basically verifies mom's initial story.

 Mom had a picture of her grandmother, and thought her name was Carolina Bartell.
 However, we have found out much more about Carolina Buertel, my great grandmother.
 It was an exciting day when I found the following entry in the Personal Descriptions/Berg Church/Membership/Church Business:

 1. Philippina born 28 Apr 1834 in Dennweiler

 married the second time in 1847 to

 4. Elisabetha born 7 Jul 1849 in Fearing Twp.